EMBRACE: Shaping Inclusive Opinion Representation by Aligning Implicit Conversations with Social Norms

 \section{Discussion and Implications}

-\paragraph{Role of implicatures in communication.} As illustrated in Figures~\ref{fig:stance_group1} and~\ref{fig:sankey_combined}, assistant stance response behaviors differ across implicit and explicit user opinions.
+\paragraph{Role of implicatures in communication.} Our findings reveal that LLMs exhibit surface-level alignment by agreeing with explicitly toxic opinions.
+At the same time, humans maintain stable normative disagreement.
+This indicates that model alignment remains superficial when norms are implied rather than overtly stated.
+As illustrated in Figures~\ref{fig:stance_group1} and~\ref{fig:sankey_combined}, assistant stance response behaviors differ across implicit and explicit user opinions.
 Figure~\ref{fig:stance_group1} reveals that LLMs have a higher rate of agreement with explicit extreme toxic opinion, compared to implicit toxicity.
 While, expert assistants humans show more stable disagreement regardless of implicit or explicit misaligned norms.
 By zooming in on the neutral user opinion as shown in Figure~\ref{fig:stance_neutral_combined}, Appendix~\ref{app:taskformation}, human assistants are more likely to disagree, while LLMs tend to still be agreeable.
 This confirm our experiment design to focus on extreme clear cases of implicit toxic opinion to facilitate the overall examination of stance as a means to evaluate the social norms.
 This behavior of complicity in LLMs' responses, even toxic opinions, has been underscored in previous studies as ``sycophancy''~\citep{Hong2025-pz,Cheng2025-wk,Rrv2024-bq}, where LLMs show agreeable behavior with users' statements.
 However, our findings extend this line of work by examining agreement in the presence of implicit opinion cues, such as implicatures and indirect expressions of norm misaligned context (toxicity).
 Unlike prior studies that focus on overt stance shifts, we demonstrate that LLMs remain agreeable even in subtly toxic or norm mismatch contexts, particularly when opinions are implicitly framed.